Sample read · Invented persona

 8.4/10

 Average type-match.
 The dates that lit up most matched your default type the closest.
+The familiar pull is loud.

 Top 3 Compatibility dates